FatehAK/memrise/README.md

 # Memrise

-Memrise is a browser based card matching game written in vanilla Javascript.
+Memrise is a card matching game written in Vanilla Javascript with PWA support.
 Have a good time building your memory and don't forget to have fun :)

-You can play the game at - https://memrise.netlify.com
+You can play the game at - https://memrise.pages.dev

 ### How to play